 NA-50 of the Peruvian Air Force

-One original NA-50 stills survive in Perú and it stands next to the Mausoleum of Captain José Quiñones.
+One original NA-50 still survives in Perú, and it stands next to the Mausoleum of Captain José Quiñones.

 The last survivor of the NA-50 is on display at the Air Force base of “Las Palmas” in Lima, Peru.
 Photo courtesy of Sergio de la Puente.